aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-documents/formatting-pdf-document/_index.md

 type: docs
 weight: 10
 url: /net/formatting-pdf-document/
+lastmod: "2020-12-18"
-description: Format the PDF Document with Aspose.PDF for .NET.
+description: Create and format the PDF Document with Aspose.PDF for .NET.
 Use the next code snippet to resolve your tasks.
 ---

 ## Create Document